Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/configuration-reference/rules-engine-reference.md

 ## File Delivery

-Delivery will happen by using a request from the Adobe Experience Platform SDKs to a list of static endpoints that are defined as part of the SDK configuration.
-The SDK supports token expansions on this endpoint, which allows the injection of ECIDs and property IDs into the request.
+File delivery occurs by using a request from the Adobe Experience Platform SDKs to a static endpoint that is defined as part of the SDK configuration.
+The SDKs support token expansions on this endpoint, which allows the injection of ECIDs and property IDs into the request.

-This request is a conditional `GET` and occurs by default at the start of each new session.
+This request is a conditional `GET` and occurs by default at the start of each new application session.

 ### rules.json format